 When I pictured my trip to Sri Lanka it involved tea fields, beautiful beaches and hidden temples.
 It involved monkeys and elephants, and perhaps even turtles (and it didn’t disappoint in any of these areas!)
 But when I read that you could also see Blue whales just off the coast of Sri Lanka I knew it was an opportunity I couldn’t miss out on.

 This ultimate guide to booking your whale watching trip in Mirissa will help you to make sure you get the most out of your trip, and help you avoid booking a trip that isn’t any good for you, or the whales you are hoping to see.
 I’ll add a note of caution here, because it’s easy to get carried away and just book the first whale watching trip in Mirissa that you can find, but not all whale watching trips here were created equal.
 Do yourself a favour and make sure you book the right trip, to save a horrible experience and a bitter taste in your mouth.

 When To Go Whale Watching In Mirissa, Sri Lanka

 Between November and April it is possible to spot Blue Whales off the coast of Mirissa along with fin whales, sei whales, sperm whales, orcas (killer whales), dolphins, flying fish, turtles and manta rays.

 Before you book the trip I recommend you research it heavily to make sure it is right for you.
 We heard many horror stories from other travellers about overcrowding and general bad practice.
-The last thing you want is to end up on a trip that doesn’t put first the wildlife you’re so desperate to see.
+The last thing you want is to end up on a trip that doesn’t put the wildlife you’re so desperate to see first.